Posted: May 15, 2018

 Let’s talk about consent

 Did you notice the keyword in that last sentence?
 Additional.
-This means when someone completes the form and has handed over digital currency (aka their data) they expect to receive in return what you have promised, nothing more.
+This means when someone completes the form and has handed over a digital currency (aka their data) they expect to receive in return what you have promised, nothing more.

-Let’s head back to your “contact us” form and even expand this to demo requests, free consultations and other forms that are clearly completed because the person doing so wants to be contacted by your company.
+Let’s head back to your “contact us” form and even expand this to demo requests, consultations and other forms that are clearly completed because the person doing so wants to be contacted by your company.

 In our opinion (*disclaimer: we are not legal experts and as cases based on GDPR will be decided after May 25th 2018 this may change), it is reasonable to assume that if someone willingly provides you with their contact details that they are okay with you storing their data and for you to contact them based on this request.
 For us, it ends there.